uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api.rst

 All those algorithms work with *C++ Standard aligned execution policies* and with *DPC++ execution policies*.

-oneDPL extends the C++ Standard like API with `SYCL`_ buffer wrappers, iterators and additional parallel algortithms.
+Additionally, oneDPL provides wrapper functions for `SYCL`_ buffers, special iterators, and a set of non-standard parallel algortithms.

 C++ Standard aligned execution policies
 +++++++++++++++++++++++++++++++++++++++

-oneDPL has its own set of execution policies and utilities that represent functionality aligned with C++ Standard:
+oneDPL has the set of execution policies and related utilities that are semantically aligned with the C++ Standard:

 .. code:: cpp